A Subclass 132 visa – a popular investment choice among entrepreneurs

 - A Subclass 888 visa.

-From July 1st, 2021, a Subclass 132 visa will be removed.
+From July 1st, 2021, a Subclass 132 visa was removed.
 Contact VEM to know which visa will replace a Subclass 132 visa or we’ll assist you in choosing other suitable visas.

 With many years of experience in helping clients complete the Australian migration process, VEM is confident to be a reliable companion for our clients.